suzuki-shunsuke/oss-contribution-guide/README.md

 For example, when maintaiers request a change to you, if you push a new commit maintainers can review it easily, but if you do a force push, maintainers can't understand easily what is changed by force push so the review is difficult.

-As an exception, if mantainers ask you to make commits history clean by rebasing, you should follow the request.
+As an exception, if maintainers ask you to make commits history clean by rebasing, you should follow the request.

 ## Separate commits that code was created or updated by command